boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 Also, IANA is requested to add the following note to {{IANA-EH}}:

 Note:
 : When a new code is assigned to an IPv6 Extension Header, a free bit in [NEW_IPFIX_IPv6EH_SUBREGISTRY] is selected for this new Extension Header.
 [NEW_IPFIX_IPv6EH_SUBREGISTRY] is updated accordingly.
-Deprecated values or modifications to existing registrations must be mirrored in [NEW_IPFIX_IPv6EH_SUBREGISTRY].
+Modifications to existing registrations must be mirrored in [NEW_IPFIX_IPv6EH_SUBREGISTRY].

 > Note to the RFC Editor: Please replace [NEW_IPFIX_IPv6EH_SUBREGISTRY] with the link used by IANA for this new registry.